forcedotcom/cli/releasenotes/sfdx/README.md

     |`force:schema:sobject:describe`|`--usetoolingapi`|`--use-tooling-api`|
     |`force:schema:sobject:list`|`--sobjecttype`|`--sobject`|

-    Finally, for all four commands, the existing `--loglevel` flag is deprecated and has no effect.
+    For all four commands, the existing `--loglevel` flag is deprecated and has no effect.
+We've also updated the `--help` for each command to use the new command and flag names, to gently encourage you to start switching over to the new style.
+Fun tip: use the `-h` flag to get a condensed view of the help, for when you don't need long descriptions and examples.

     Let's look at an example, such as this command: